m4-k131/Celestial-Farbkasten/README.md

 * `--must_contain` (optional): A filter string that must be in the filename to be downloaded.

 As fits data can be quite large and the downloads can be rather slow, it is advisable to run with the --ignore_fits argument first.
-Unfortunatly "same" observations can only be identified through a string in the filename.
+Unfortunatly "same" observations can only be consistently identified through a string in the filename.

 Running